 WEAK MEN.

-So-called "Weakness" in men is merely a symptom of chronic inflam-mation in the prostate gland, brought on by early dissipation or by the im-proper treatment of some contracted disease.
+So-called "Weakness" in men is merely a symptom of chronic inflammation in the prostate gland, brought on by early dissipation or by the improper treatment of some contracted disease.
 A complete and radical cure is, therefore, a question of restoring the prostate gland to its normal state, and this we accomplish promptly and completely without the use of internal remedies.
 Our treatment is a local one entirely.
-It is original and scientific, and has been proved absolutely sflective by thousands of tests.
-We are convinced that by no other methods can full and permanent restoration of strength and vigor be accomplished. advised FREE OF CHARGE.
-We cure more men than all the "Fake Medical Institutes" In the city combined. sure. the Cure under Drs SHORES' MODERN METHODS IN all private diseases that you may ar-range to pay the fee for a Cure in range to pay the fee for a Cure in small weekly or monthly installments, as the cure progresses, or you may PAY WHEN CURED.
-No matter what you trouble is, or who has fail-ed to cure you, consult these Master Specialists, free of charge, and learn how you can yet be cured.
-CALL OR WRITE.
+It is original and scientific, and has been proved absolutely effective by thousands of tests.
+We are convinced that by no other methods can full and permanent restoration of strength and vigor be accomplished.